The Top 12 Best Supplements for Runners

+UPDATED July 23, 2023: I credit taking supplements for staying healthy during the last year or so of my running.
 Running can be hard on the body and it can cause imbalances and deficits that impact your overall performance and health.
-This is where supplements come in (along with a healthy diet and sleep!).
-Supplements can help you maintain a balance so that you can run and be your best.
+Along with a healthy diet and good sleep, supplements can help you maintain a balance so that you can run and be your best.

-Before I round up the best supplements for runners, I have several caveats,
+Before I round up the best supplements for runners, I have several caveats.
+In this article, I will cover:

 Do runners need to take supplements?